-On Mar.
-15, 2012, new regulations implementing the Americans with Disabilities Act applicable to all places of public accommodation, including stores, restaurants, hotels and countless other public areas go into effect.
+On March 15, 2012, the new regulations implementing the Americans with Disabilities Act applicable to all places of public accommodation, including stores, restaurants, hotels, and countless other public areas go into effect.
 The rules are aimed at increasing the accessibility of these places for persons with disabilities.
-Some of the major changes to the regulations will directly impact hotels, especially those providing amenities, such as pools, spas and golf courses.
-Importantly, because these standards were not in place when the previous regulations were issued, there is no “safe harbor” for previously existing facilities, and all hotels must comply by this date.
+Some of the major changes to the regulations will directly impact hotels, especially those providing amenities such as pools, spas, and golf courses.
+Importantly, because these standards were not in place when the previous regulations were issued, there is no “safe harbor” for previously existing facilities, and all public accommodations must comply by this date.

 The Hit List:

-- Reservation Systems.
-Hotels must ensure that persons with disabilities have the same access to the property's reservation system as other users – for example, if a guest seeking a traditional room can make a reservation online, a guest requiring an accessible room must also be able to do so.
+- Reservations Systems.
+Hotels must ensure that persons with disabilities have the same access to the property’s reservation system as other users—for example, if a guest seeking a traditional room can make a reservation on-line, a guest requiring an accessible room must also be able to do so.
 It is no longer permitted to restrict reservations of accessible rooms to phoning the front desk during business hours.
 In addition, the property must identify the accessible features in guest rooms and amenities to enable guests to determine whether the features meet their specific needs.
-Properties must also be careful to avoid double booking accessible rooms – reservations for these rooms must be confirmed, and the room must be removed from the reservation system to avoid accidental double-booking.
+Properties must also be careful to avoid double booking accessible rooms—reservations for these rooms must be confirmed, and the room must be removed from the reservation system to avoid accidental double-booking.
 To ensure the information is readily available, it is prudent to train staff to answer questions relating to accessible accommodations.

-- Swimming Pools, Spas and Saunas.
+- Swimming Pools, Spas, and Saunas.
 A major change to the design standards require that pools and spas be equipped with accessible means of entry.
-Swimming pools must have at least two accessible means of entry, one of which must be a pool lift, a transfer wall or a transfer system.
+Generally, larger swimming pools must have at least two accessible means of entry, one of which must be a pool lift, a transfer wall, or a transfer system.
+Smaller pools need only provide one accessible means of entry, which must be a pool lift or sloped entry.
 Spas must offer at least one accessible means of entry.
 Steam rooms and saunas are now required to provide accessible clearance space and seating.
 The regulations do provide the property with some flexibility to determine which means of accessible entry will best suit the facility, provided the strict requirements are met.